UCLComputerScience/COMP0016_2020_21_Team20/README.md

 If you need to use the login system or database, you'll also need to start the Docker containers for our database (PostgreSQL) and login system (Keycloak).

 At the moment, you need a secret Realm file for Keycloak.
-Get the `care_quality_dashboard_realm.json` secret file from Shubham, and place this in your project root.
+Get the `care_quality_dashboard_realm.json` secret file from Shubham, and place this into a folder called `keycloak` in your project root (i.e. `./keycloak/care_quality_dashboard_realm/json`).

 To do this, make sure you have the latest version of [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/) installed.